 Gene Chou

 I am a first year CS PhD student at Cornell University, advised by Noah Snavely and Bharath Hariharan.
-Previously, I received my bachelor's in computer science and math from Princeton University, where I was advised by Felix Heide.
+Previously, I received my bachelor's in computer science and math from Princeton University and worked with Felix Heide.
 My research focuses on 3D reconstruction and generation.

 Contact: gene@cs.cornell.edu